-Many of our patients like to make contributions to the Overlake Medical Center & Clinics.
-The organization or its foundation may contact you in the future to raise money for the hospital.
-If you do not want the hospital or its foundation to contact you for fundraising, please notify the foundation in writing.
+Many of our patients like to make contributions to the Hospital.
+The Hospital or its foundation may contact you in the future to raise money for the Hospital.
+If you do not want the Hospital or its foundation to contact you for fundraising, please notify the Foundation in writing.

 Research: We may use or disclose your medical information for research projects, such as studying the effectiveness of a treatment you received.
 These research projects must go through a special process that protects the confidentiality of your medical information.

 Required by law: Federal, state, or local laws sometimes require us to disclose patients medical information.
 For instance, we are required to report the abuse or neglect of children or vulnerable adults.
 We also are required to give information to the State Workers Compensation Program for work-related injuries.